Skip to main content

 ChatGPT Enterprise treats different file types very differently: extracting text from text documents like PDFs, Presentations, and Word files, analyzing structured data from spreadsheets using Python code, and describing image files through GPT-Vision.
 Understanding which file type triggers which workflow is key to getting the expected result.

-Handling based on file type
+Handling files based on type

 ChatGPT Enterprise processes files in three main ways: text extraction, code analysis, and image interpretation.
 The file type determines which workflow ChatGPT Enterprise follows.